 Your eyes are a sign of your identity.
-Not only do they reflect your soul, but are also a window to your health.
+Not only do they reflect your soul, but they’re also a window to your health.
 This is generally the area that shows traces of tiredness, a night of insomnia, and also the passage of time.
-It’s always good to know a few small tricks to rejuvenating your eyes.
+It’s always good to know a few small tricks for rejuvenating your eyes.

-Your eyes are exposed not only to your internal emotions, but they’re also very vulnerable to the environment, which is why you should pay attention, for example, to the amount of hours you spend in front of the computer or with your cell phone; artificial light is very damaging to the eyes.
+Your eyes are exposed not only to your internal emotions, but they’re also very vulnerable to the environment.
+Therefore, you should pay attention to the amount of hours you spend in front of the computer or with your cell phone, for example; artificial light is also very damaging to the eyes.
 Below, we’ll provide tips for rejuvenating your eyes.